captbaritone/webamp/packages/webamp-modern/maki.md

 In the process of starting to build support for "modern" Winamp skins for Webamp, we built an interpreter for MAKI (Make A Killer Interface) byte code, the scripting language used for adding custom functionality to modern Winamp skins.

-Most of what we learned came from the decompiler built by [TODO] and trial and error testing of what the compiler output.
+Most of what we learned came from the Ralf Engels' [Maki Decompiler](http://www.rengels.de/maki_decompiler/) (which seems to be offline at the moment) and trial and error testing of what the compiler output.

 My goal here is to document the structure and semantics of the compiled `.maki` file that the MAKI compiler outputs and Winamp interprerates.